PotatoCodo/ai201-project2-fitfindr/planning.md

 **How does your agent decide which tool to call next?**
 <!-- Describe the logic your planning loop uses.
 What does it look at?
 What conditions change its behavior?
 How does it know when it's done? -->
 It will use tools 1, 2, then 3 sequentially, only moving on to the next tool once the previous tool has finished.
-There should also be a system prompt that says to do something different if an "error" has been returned as specified in the spec (e.g., if tool 1 returns with an empty string, tell the agesnt to ay "There are no matches for this item :(".
+There should also be a system prompt that says to do something different if an "error" has been returned as specified in the spec (e.g., if tool 1 returns with an empty string, tell the agent to say "There are no matches for this item :(".

 ---